 What can universities do to integrate foreign students interculturally?
 The Council of Europe’s White Paper on Intercultural Dialogue demands that “Higher-education institutions play an important role in fostering intercultural dialogue, through their education programmes, as actors in broader society and as sites where intercultural dialogue is put into practice”.
 So, let us look at how this political demand is put into practice by talking to both, students and experienced professionals who are responsible for integrating foreign students in universities.

-The Steering Committee on Higher Education and Research suggests, that “the university is ideally defined precisely by its universality – its commitment to open-mindedness and openness to the world, founded on enlightenment values.
+absolutely welcome The Steering Committee on Higher Education and Research suggests, that “the university is ideally defined precisely by its universality – its commitment to open-mindedness and openness to the world, founded on enlightenment values.
 The university thus has great potential to engender ‘intercultural intellectuals’ who can play an active role in the public sphere”.

 So let us do a reality check and find out how this open-mindedness and openness of the universities is put into practice in real life.
 Which methods are used to integrate incoming students in the daily academic life in the foreign country?
 I spoke with Adelheid Korpp, who is responsible for the incoming students at RheinAhrCampus in Remagen.
 In our first category, she told me what methods are used for facilitating intercultural integration for the foreign students.
 In fact, her services starts long before the students arrive in Germany.

 One of these student mentors is Tobias Pfanner who has worked and studied in Canada and Australia and from his own experience he already knew how important intercultural mentors can be at the beginning of your stay abroad.
 He told me the story, how he took the decision to be a “buddy” and help a foreign student have a good start in Germany.